HELVE/H_OVERVIEW/README.md

 # HELVE AVR | Multispecialist Creative Agency
 "Actually interactive" ;p

-**HELVE AVR** as a multispecialist creative agency bases its live creative operations within 3 fields of creativity: Audio, Visual and Research.
+**HELVE AVR** as a multispecialist high technology creative agency bases its live creative operations within 3 fields of creativity: Audio, Visual and Research.
 Etymological meaning of the word *helve* constitutes a handle of a tool or a weapon.
 As a business it provides a variety of advanced services from video and livestream production to interactive installations for brands and brand creation itself.

 HELVE AVR uses the reinforced trisight methodology, which promotes usage of specialized, often self-made microtools both on a wide organization and creative scale [(HelveOS)](https://github.com/HELVE/helveOS) as well as custom-tailored project-specific one.